AICPA CPA-REG test prep are organized by killexams

 The REG section blueprint is organized by content AREA, content GROUP

 and content TOPIC.
-Each course includes one or more representative TASKS
+Each Topic includes one or more representative TASKS

 that a newly licensed CPA may be expected to complete when performing tax